WilkAndy/moose/modules/chemical_reactions/doc/content/modules/chemical_reactions/equilibrium_reactions.md

 - $R = 8.314\ldots\,$J.K$^{-1}$.mol$^{-1}$ is the gas constant
 - $T$ \[K\] is temperature
 - $\log$ is the natural logarithm
-- $a$ is the constituent's activity, which depends on temperature and potentially other things (e.g., see Debye-Huckel theory)
+- $a$ is the constituent's [activity](activity_coefficients.md), which depends on temperature and potentially other things.

 ## Mass action for non-ideal solutions